maartensap/riveter-nlp/README.md

 persona_score_dict = riveter.get_score_totals()
 ```

-*Note: [Here](https://towardsdatascience.com/get-your-conda-environment-to-show-in-jupyter-notebooks-the-easy-way-17010b76e874) are some instructions for how to run `demo.ipynb` from the riveterEnv.*
+*Note: [Here](https://towardsdatascience.com/get-your-conda-environment-to-show-in-jupyter-notebooks-the-easy-way-17010b76e874) are some instructions for how to run `demo.ipynb` from the riveterEnv conda environment that you created during installation.*

 <br>